 As you can see, with the above theme, widgets can be added to the sidebar area of 2 different page templates (Main Sidebar and Showcase Sidebar) and 3 different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …

-(Some themes let you add widgets to your site’s footer area)
+(Some WP themes let you add widgets to your site’s footer area)

 To access the Widgets section log into your dashboard and go to Appearance > Widgets …

-This brings up the Widgets screen in your browser …
+This loads the Widgets screen in your browser …

-On the right-hand side of the window, you can see your “active” widgets …
+The right-hand section of the window displays your “active” widgets …

 (Activate or deactivate widgets using drag and drop)

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. immediately become active on your site.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. automatically become active and available.

-In addition, your Widgets area includes an Inactive Widgets section that lets you remove widgets that you no longer want to use on your website.
-Inactive widgets do not lose their settings.
+The Widgets screen also includes an Inactive Widgets section that lets you remove any widgets that you no longer want actively displayed on your website.
+Inactive widgets retain their settings.

-By default, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.
+In a default WordPress installation, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-These widgets are available in your default WordPress theme right out of the box and display items like Recent Posts, Recent Comments, Meta, etc. to your site visitors …
+These widgets are available in the default WordPress theme right out of the box and display items like Search, Recent Comments, Categories, etc. to site visitors …

-(By default, your site already comes with a number of pre-installed widgets)
+(By default, your site already comes with several pre-installed widgets)

-Sometimes, as new WP plugins are installed on your website, you will see that new widgets have also been added to your Widgets area …
+Sometimes, as new plugins are installed on your website, you will see that new widgets have also been added to your Widgets section …

-(Installing new WordPress plugins can sometimes add new widgets to your Widgets admin section!)
+(Installing new WordPress plugins can sometimes add new widgets to your Widgets section!)

-WordPress widgets are great because you can easily add, activate, deactivate, rearrange and delete them within your Widgets area using drag and drop …
+WP widgets are great because you can easily insert, activate, deactivate, rearrange and remove them all right inside your Widgets area just by using drag & drop …

-With drag & drop technology you can easily reorder the order of your widget-enabled sections.
+Using drag & drop technology lets you easily reorder the layout of your website’s widget-enabled sections.

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to show the following:
+In this example site, the widgets have already been configured to display the following:

 - A subscription form,

-- A couple of click to phone sales buttons from a widgetized WordPress plugin …
+- Click to call sales buttons from a widgetized plugin …

-(Widgets control how certain features on your site display)
+(Widgets control the order certain features appear on your WordPress site)

-If you take a look inside this site’s Widget area, you would see that these features appear on the site’s sidebar menu in exactly the same order as they have been arranged in the active widget area …
+If you were to peek inside the example site’s Widget area, you would see that these features appear on the site in exactly the same order as their corresponding widgets have been arranged in the site’s active widget section …

-Let’s now reorganize these widgets in the Active Widget Area by dragging & dropping elements in the widget area …
+Let’s now rearrange these widgets in the Active Widget Area by dragging & dropping elements in the widget area …

-(Drag & drop to rearrange widgets in your widget area)
+(Drag and drop to rearrange widgets in your widget area)

-The widget features have now been reordered in your sidebar …
+The widgets have now been reorganized in the sidebar …

-This instantly reorganizes the order of items in your site’s sidebar.
-Note in the screenshot below that the click to call feature (3) is now at the top of the sidebar menu, and the contact us section (2) has been moved to the spot above the newsletter subscription form (1) …
+This immediately changes the layout of your site’s sidebar.
+Note in the screenshot below that the click to call feature (3) is now the first item on the sidebar menu, and the contact us section (2) can now be found above the newsletter subscription form (1) …

 (WordPress widgets are very easy to use!)

-Depending upon the WP theme that you have installed on your site, you’re also able to customize widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to your live website.
+Depending on the theme that you have installed, you’re also able to manage and customize your widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to the live website.

-You can do a number of modifications and adjustments to widgets in preview mode, like inserting, deleting and moving around the currently added widgets to any widget areas that your theme makes available, and see all changes in real time.
+You can do many modifications and adjustments in preview mode, like adding, removing and moving around the currently added widgets to any widget areas that your theme makes available, and see all changes in real time.
 If you like what you have done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

 The ability to manage widgets from your own dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing it (and avoid making mistakes), or change widgets on the fly using the Widget editor screen discussed earlier.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing any changes (to avoid making errors), or manage widgets on the fly using the Widget editor area as shown previously.

-As we have shown you in an earlier example, with WordPress you can easily rearrange how content is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop technology …
+As we’ve shown you previously, with WordPress you can completely rearrange how information displays in widgetized areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-&-drop technology …

-(Reorganize sidebar layout using widgets to improve visitor experience)
+(Rearrange sidebar elements using widgets to improve your site’s visitor experience)

-In the above screenshot, for example, you can see that we have reorganized the layout in the site’s sidebar menu by switching the search and testimonial sections.
-As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the above screenshot, for example, you can see that we have easily redesigned the site’s sidebar by switching around the search and testimonial sections.
+As you now know, this was easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-Rearranging sidebar elements with widgets can help to improve user experience.
+Rearrange sidebar layout using widgets to improve user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most static websites, you would need to edit code in the website’s templates to rearrange the layout, customize features on page elements like shopping cart forms, or just add features like a page index, or a dropdown menu of your categories, a post archives section, custom menus, links to external sites, a list of your most popular posts, the latest post comments, a section displaying clickable images, quotations or polls, content from RSS feeds, images, Facebook feeds, and more.
+With many traditionally-designed websites, you would need to edit code in your website’s templates to reorganize the layout, make unique customizations to features on page elements like user registration areas, or just add useful features like page lists, or a dropdown menu of your categories, a post archives section, menus to display selected pages, links to external sites, links to your recent posts, the latest comments, a section displaying text ads, user testimonials or surveys & polls, RSS feed content, product catalog images, Facebook feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no customizable options, other than to add an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizing options, other than to add an optional title to the widget as shown in the example below …

-(Some widgets give you little to no customizable options)
+(Some widgets give you little to no configuration options)

-Many widgets offer additional settings that allow you to further customize things.
-This includes making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …
+Many widgets provide various settings that allow you to further customize your site features.
+This includes making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying dimensions of sidebar images, videos, etc. and more …

 (Many widgets give you configuration options!)

-As you have just seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be easily added to your website or blog simply by activating a plugin and then dragging and dropping the plugin’s related widget into your Active widgets area.
+As you have seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be added to your WordPress website or blog simply by activating a plugin and then dragging and dropping the plugin’s related widget into your Active widgets area.

-For useful tips and tricks to using widgets, see these great tutorials showing you how to use various types of widgets in WordPress to improve the effectiveness of your website, plus many cool tips for getting the most out of WordPress using widgets:
+For some useful tips and tricks to using widgets, see these great tutorials showing you how to use various widgets in WordPress to boost the effectiveness of your website or blog, plus lots of cool tips for getting the most out of WordPress using widgets: